WilliamVoong/SudokuSolver/README.md

 # SudokuSolver - Eliminate then backtrack!
 Sudoku solver in console.
 I've been thinking about this problem for years and upon reading the wikipedia article https://en.wikipedia.org/wiki/Sudoku_solving_algorithms.
 The backtracking algorithm sounded trivial so i decided to implement it with a slight improvement!
+I also had a more test driven approach than my previous projects.

 In this implementation of the sudokusolver i used a double linkedlist to store its solvable values and coordinates.